 "Rubella is usually mild in children.
 But for some peopleā”especially pregnant women and their babiesā”rubella can be serious.
 Make sure you and your child are protected from rubella by getting vaccinated on schedule.

-It is a contraindication to use DECAVAC (tetanus and diphtheria toxoids adsorbed) vaccine after anaphylaxis or other serious allergic reaction following a previous dose of this vaccine, any other tetanus or diphtheria toxoid containing vaccine, or any component of this vaccine (see DESCRIPTION).
-Because of uncertainty as to which component of the vaccine may be responsible, no further vaccination with diphtheria or tetanus components should be carried out.
+A severe allergic reaction (eg, anaphylaxis) after a previous dose of DECAVAC vaccine or any other tetanus toxoid or diphtheria toxoid containing vaccine or any other component of this vaccine is a contraindication to administration of DECAVAC vaccine.
+[See DESCRIPTION] Because of uncertainty as to which component of the vaccine may be responsible, no further vaccination with diphtheria or tetanus components should be carried out.
 Alternatively, such individuals may be referred to an allergist for evaluation if further immunizations are to be considered.

 This monograph has been modified to include the generic and brand name in many instances.